bagasta/Clevio-AI-Staff/Flow.md

 - `mcp_tools`: hanya berisi pilihan MCP (mis. `web_search`), **tidak** otomatis memasukkan `google_tools`.

 ### Catatan bypass manual
 - Form kosong `/dashboard/agents/new` diblokir ketika tidak membawa hasil wawancara (kecuali flag darurat `allowDirect=1`).
 Urutan wajib: Create → Template → Interview → Form → Create.
-CTA “Customize Agent” sudah otomatis lewat wawancara, jadi jangan lagi arahkan ke form langsung.
+CTA "Customize Agent" sudah otomatis lewat wawancara, jadi jangan lagi arahkan ke form langsung.

 ### Trial onboarding & sandbox

-1. Clicking “Start Free Trial” still calls `/api/trial`, but the CTA now routes visitors to `/trial/templates` after `AuthContext.startTrialSession` records the returned `TRIAL` API key inside `sessionStorage.trialSession`.
+1. Clicking "Start Free Trial" still calls `/api/trial`, but the CTA now routes visitors to `/trial/templates` after `AuthContext.startTrialSession` records the returned `TRIAL` API key inside `sessionStorage.trialSession`.
 2. The guest-only template gallery + interview chat mirrors the authenticated version.
 When n8n finishes the interview, the payload is cached as `sessionStorage.pendingAgentData`, `/trial/agent-form?fromInterview=true` auto-prefills `AgentForm`, and submitting that form serialises the create-agent payload into `localStorage.trialPendingAgentPayload` before sending the browser to `/register?trial=1`.
 3. Successful registration pushes to `/payment?plan=TRIAL&source=trial-flow`.
-Selecting the “Free Trial” plan skips Midtrans: the payment page POSTS the zero-charge payload to `notifyPaymentWebhook`, reads the staged agent config from `localStorage`, forces `plan_code: "TRIAL"`, and calls `apiService.createAgent`.
+Selecting the "Free Trial" plan skips Midtrans: the payment page POSTS the zero-charge payload to `notifyPaymentWebhook`, reads the staged agent config from `localStorage`, forces `plan_code: "TRIAL"`, and calls `apiService.createAgent`.
 A 200 response clears `localStorage.trialPendingAgentPayload` and redirects the visitor to `/login?trial=1`.
 4. After login the standard dashboard layout loads; subscription refreshes pick up the `TRIAL` plan that was activated via n8n.
 The legacy `/trial/chat` route remains for authenticated trial accounts who already created an agent and want a sandboxed console.
 5. Every time a trial account is activated, the browser stores the normalised email in `localStorage.trialUsedEmails`.
 The register form checks this list before attempting another trial signup, showing a modal that explains the trial has already been consumed on this device.